sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/04-GitHub-Actions-with-sbt.md

 ### Basic setup

-Setting up your build for GitHub Actions is mostly about setting up `.github/workflows/ci.yml`.
-Here's what a minimal CI workflow could look like using [setup-java][Setup-Java]:
+To build an sbt project on GitHub Actions you will need to config Java (using [actions/setup-java][Setup-Java]) and an sbt launcher
+(using [actions/setup-sbt][Setup-sbt]).
+A minimal CI workflow for running tests would look something like:

 ```yml
 name: CI